Peter D. Haas: United States ambassador to Bangladesh

 On July 9, 2021, President Joe Biden nominated Haas to be the next United States Ambassador to Bangladesh.
 The Senate Foreign Relations Committee held hearings on his nomination on October 20, 2021.
 His nomination was favorably reported by the committee on November 3, 2021.
 Haas was confirmed by the United States Senate on December 18, 2021, via voice vote.

 On March 15, 2022, he presented his credentials to the President of Bangladesh, Abdul Hamid.
+In December 2022, he had to cut short a visit to Maayer Daak, an advocacy group for victims of enforced disappearance, after pro-government mob tried to storm the venue.
+He oversaw the imposition of visa restrictions on Bangladeshi government officials and politicians in 2023 to ensure a fair general election in 2024.
+He had also warned that visa restrictions might be imposed on media personnel in Bangladesh.
+Haas and the United States call for fair election was not well received in India which supported Awami League government in Bangladesh led by Prime Minister Sheikh Hasina.

+In July 2024, when the Bangladesh quota reform movement protests against the ruling Awami League government were ongoing, Haas resigned his post.